withastro/astro.build/src/content/themes/profoliox.md

   <li>Email: michael@lexingtonthemes.com</li>
 </ul>
 <p>
-  Thank you so much for reading and showing interest on Flabbergasted, if you need more templates, a bundle that includes all the templates, free updates is also offered on Lexington Themes.
+  Thank you so much for reading and showing interest on ProFolioX, if you need more templates, a bundle that includes all the templates, free updates is also offered on Lexington Themes.
 </p>
 <ul>